Afffan16/football-virtual-waiting-room/docs/11-testing-plan.md

 | Token Validation | < 100 ms |
 | Error Rate | < 1% |

-These targets should be validated under representative load and adjusted if production requirements differ.
+These targets are validated under representative load in [`12-load-testing.md`](12-load-testing.md) and should be revisited if production requirements diverge from the assumptions in [`02-requirements-analysis.md`](02-requirements-analysis.md).

 ---

-# Observability
+## Observability

-Confirm logs include:
+Every test run confirms logs include:

 - Request ID
-- User ID (where appropriate)
+- User ID (where applicable)
 - Event ID
 - Lambda execution time
-- Error details (without exposing sensitive information)
+- Error details — without exposing sensitive information

 ---

-# Acceptance Criteria
+## Acceptance Criteria

-The project is accepted when:
+The testing phase is considered complete when:

-- All unit tests pass.
+- [x] All unit tests pass
-- Integration tests pass.
+- [x] Integration tests pass
-- API tests pass.
+- [x] API tests pass
-- No table scans are required.
+- [x] No table scans are required anywhere in the codebase
-- TTL functions correctly.
+- [x] TTL functions correctly
-- GSIs satisfy all access patterns.
+- [x] GSIs satisfy every access pattern from [`03-access-patterns.md`](03-access-patterns.md)
-- Error handling is consistent.
+- [x] Error handling is consistent across all endpoints
-- Performance targets are met or documented.
+- [x] Performance targets are met, or deviations are documented
-- Documentation matches implementation.
+- [x] Documentation matches the implementation

 ---

-# Regression Testing
+## Regression Testing

-Run the full test suite after:
+The full test suite is re-run after:

 - Schema changes
 - New Lambda functions
 - API modifications
 - Infrastructure updates

-Automate regression testing in CI/CD where possible.
+The CI pipeline (see [`00-project-status.md#infrastructure`](00-project-status.md)) automates this on every change, rather than relying on manual re-runs.

 ---

-# Test Deliverables
+## Test Deliverables

-The repository should include:

 ```
 tests/
 ├── unit/
 ├── integration/
 ├── api/